-Winter is coming and with it come gardeners, fretting over frostbitten plants and damaged crops.
-Fear not, ladies and gentlemen – let’s introduce you to our extensive guide on how to protect plants from freezing and the best ways to store them during winter.
+Winter is coming, and with it come gardeners fretting over frostbitten plants and damaged crops.
+Fear not, ladies and gentlemen – let’s introduce you to our extensive guide on how to protect plants in winter.

 Tender plants are the ones mostly threatened by negative temperatures.
 Water expands when frozen – and liquids inside the stems of the plant obey the same physics rules.
 The plant will suffer a gruesome damage beyond fixing, bursting into pieces.
 However, different plants react in a variety of ways.
 Some perennials with strong roots survive through winter, albeit the damaged foliage.
 Others, such as summer vegetables and annuals, spring blooming shrubs and trees, tropical plants and potted plants won’t make it that easy.

 Here are the steps you should take to protect plants from frost: